 Wood Grain Fabric

 Melissa’s dress fabric is named ‘wood grain’.
-Technically, it isn’t a wood grain print however, but rather a taupe and black striped fabric.
+Technically, it isn’t a wood grain print however, but rather a taupe and black striped fabric, with ruffles stitched on to them.
 Like stripes?
-Here are 380 different types of taupe and black stripe fabric.
+Here are 380 different types of taupe and black stripe fabric. (#ad)

 Usually, each sewing machine brand makes its own type of sergers.
 So if you are going to buy one now, first remind yourself of the exact make and model of your sewing machine and check that the serger you are getting will fit your particular sewing machine.